UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Jitter is the irregular timing of data packets, where stable timing leads to smoother online experiences.

-High download speeds are great for streaming movies because services like Netflix can “buffer” or load ahead.
+💡 Pro Tip: High download speeds are great for streaming movies because services like Netflix can “buffer” or load ahead.
 Low jitter is essential for live tasks like VoIP calls and gaming where buffering isn’t possible.

-Jitter vs. Ping vs. Latency: What’s the Difference?
+Jitter Vs. Ping Vs. Latency: What’s the Difference?

 Illustration comparing a steady ping graph to a spiky high jitter graph on a computer monitor.